mestato/EPP622_2024/Home.md

 Welcome to EPP622, Fall 2024!
 --------------------------------------

 The purpose of this site is to provide a resource for students and instructors participating in the course.
-It's easier for me to update and build labs than Canvas.

 [Syllabus Version 1](https://docs.google.com/document/d/1-FMBLeK94SaN2WR3EV2tai4k7xH_i_bF/edit?usp=sharing&ouid=117671002449312371819&rtpof=true&sd=true)